Road6943/Arras-Wra-Imgur-Backups/README.md

 1. Fork this Github Repo, then clone it to your local computer using git

-2. Make an imgur.com account and get an imgur clientId and clientSecret at https://api.imgur.com/oauth2/addclient
+2. Make an imgur.com account and get an imgur clientId and clientSecret at https://api.imgur.com/oauth2/addclient .
+Use this guide if you need help: https://dev.to/bearer/how-to-configure-the-imgur-api-2ap9 .
+You can disable your api key in your account settings in the Applications section.

 3. Make a cloudinary.com account and get your cloudName, apiKey, and apiSecret.
 You can find these by using the sidebar to go to `Programmable Media > Dashboard`.
 You can generate a new apiKey and apiSecret by going to `Settings > Access Keys`.
+You can disable your api key there as well.

 4. Add a file called `DONT_SHARE_SECRETS.json` and add the following code inside and fill in the right values for each key.
 You can skip adding a value for GithubPagesSiteBaseURL for now: